 - If you don’t agree with what your partner is saying, try to focus on the problem, not on your partner.
 For example, you could say, ‘I’d like to try a different approach this time’.

 - Brainstorm lots of different solutions to the problem to see what might work best.
 You can also talk about what the solution might look like.
 You could ask, ‘Are we both comfortable with this?’ or ‘Could we do this better?’

 - Ask how your partner is feeling after the discussion, and make sure that you both feel you’ve had a chance to say what’s on your mind.

 Support will help you deal with stress and workload.
 For example, perhaps you could get a friend or a family member to look after your child while you and your partner spend some time together.

 - community agencies

 Every couple will deal with their child’s diagnosis differently.
-But your relationship might need attention if some of these things are happening over the longer term:
+But your relationship might need attention if you experience the following:

-The first person you should talk to is your partner.
+If you’re worried about your relationship, the first person you should talk to is your partner.
 You can deal with a lot of worries by talking openly – don’t be scared to talk about how you feel.
-But if that doesn’t succeed, you might want to get in touch with a relationships counsellor or a psychologist (through the Australian Psychological Society).
+You might also want to get in touch with a relationships counsellor or a psychologist.